Kilian Eng (1) Selected Works + Interview

 Hi Kilian, tell us a little bit about yourself?

-I’m a 29 year old illustrator and live in Stockholm/Sweden.
+I’m a 29-year-old illustrator and live in Stockholm/Sweden.
 My commercial work as an illustrator began around 4 years ago when I started to do record covers for bands in the electronic music scene.
-However I had been drawing on my own stories long before and exploring different sides in my work.
+However, I had been drawing on my own stories long before and exploring different sides in my work.
 My education was at Konstfack, University of Arts Craft & Design in Stockholm at the graphic Design & Illustration department which is also called storytelling at Master’s level.
 From there I graduated in 2010 with an animated short film and I have continued to work on this afterwards so its soon to be completed.

 You have a very distinctive style, how would you best describe your work?

-Well its perhaps easier for others to put a label on it but I would say something like “often rich in colour with a surreal sci-fi approach with alot of focus on environments and architecture”.
+Well its perhaps easier for others to put a label on it but I would say something like “often rich in colour with a surreal sci-fi approach with a lot of focus on environments and architecture”.
 Perhaps not exactly what I would say if someone asked me on the street, but I hope it explains something of what I do.

 Your portfolio oozes Sci-Fi and Fantasy references, but is there a visual style/genre you identify with more than others? (ie Cyberpunk, Post Apocalyptic, Surrealist?)

 I would say that all those themes visit my work from time to time.
 Its always hard and certainly not necessary to sort out exactly what takes place in the pictures but I would say that a rather surrealistic approach often comes back, both in motive and the way that some work is being created.
-Surrealism is of course a huge area with limitless approach, but for me some of the best moments in the work process is when the subconscious is allowed to take part.
+Surrealism is, of course, a huge area with a limitless approach, but for me, some of the best moments in the work process is when the subconscious is allowed to take part.
 It doesn’t happen too often but from time to time things just go almost by themselves and you can create like 5 pieces without thinking or analysing the process.
-Afterwards you start to put in the meaning and you try to understand what it is you have in front of you.
-At that point you can start to see explanations and the meaning or at least hopefully something that can be interesting to look at.
+Afterwards, you start to put in the meaning and you try to understand what it is you have in front of you.
+At that point, you can start to see explanations and the meaning or at least hopefully something that can be interesting to look at.
 When I do commissioned work I plan it much more and think about what kind of themes/genre I want to include, there you have to respect and be aware of the expectations from others on the outcome.

 Do you work straight to screen (via Wacom) or does part of your workflow still involve pen and paper?